 The Health District's budget is prepared and approved by the Board of Health according to Ohio Law by April 1st of the year prior to the fiscal year.
-The budget is then approved by the Clermont County Budget Commission in May.
+The budget is then approved by the Clermont County Budget Commission.
 The budget is based on accounting for certain transactions on a basis of cash receipts, disbursements, and encumbrances.
 The most significant budgeted fund is the General Fund.

-During the course of 2018, the Health District amended its general fund budget several times.
+During the course of 2019, the Health District amended its general fund budget several times.
 All recommendations for the budget were reviewed by the Clermont County Board of Health for adoption on the change.
 With the General Fund supporting many of our major activities, the General Fund is monitored closely, looking for possible revenue shortfalls or over spending.
 Expenditures are typically increased as needed to cover unanticipated costs.
-There were additional appropriations in the General Fund budget in 2018 in the amount of \$116,679 for cash advances to restricted grant funds, unanticipated program funding, and additional State Subsidy funding.
+There were additional appropriations in the General Fund budget in 2019 in the amount of \$31,947 for cash advances to restricted grant funds, and unanticipated program funding.